 are from external physical damage.
 This includes pulling, kinking, and crushing the hose.

 One of the more common causes of failure is multi-plane bending.
 Even a small kink can reduce the life of your hydraulic hose by as much as 70%.
 Finally, aeration or cavitation could result in failure.
 Both of these dysfunctions can cause knocking, whining, and banging noises.

-Maintenance of your hydraulic hoses is important in maintaining proper functioning and preventing leaks.
+Maintenance of your hydraulic hoses is important in maintaining the proper functioning and preventing leaks.
 If you have hose damage, you may have hydraulic fluid all over your floor or damage from system contamination,

 A leaky hose doesn’t just pose danger to the equipment.
 Sadly, the leak can become a hazard to staff working around the machine.
 Hydraulic fluid can lead to slips and falls, skin burns, irritation, and other liabilities.
-To reduce the risk of a leak, you can protect the hose cover with nylon and urethane sleeving and spring guards.
+To reduce the risk of a leak, you can protect the hose cover with nylon and urethane Sleeving and spring guards.
 By working with the right company to pick your hoses, you can also reduce the likelihood of a leak.

 How do you troubleshoot a hydraulic system?